CNN tops cable ratings for election week, Biden’s speech

 Fox averaged 14.1 million viewers Tuesday to CNN’s 9.4 million, with MSNBC drawing 7.6 million, according to Nielsen figures.
 But CNN was tops among those watching Biden’s Saturday evening speech after the race was called in his favor, with 13.5 million tuning in.

-MSNBC’s coverage drew 9 million viewers, while Fox’s viewership for the speech was not included on Nielsen’s list of the top 40 cable shows.
+MSNBC’s coverage of the event drew 9 million viewers, while Fox was watched by 3.1 million.

 For the week, MSNBC averaged 4.6 million viewers.